 John’s decoration is more illustrative and formal.
 He uses a unique technique that he developed using a photosensitive emulsion to flood his pots in wide-ranging intricate designs.
 These are drawn out on a computer screen and projected directly onto the pot, pigments and glazes are added for colour and detail.
 The result being an array of shapes, dressed in colourful graphic designs that John describes as “tattooing his pots”.
 There is also an alter ego in his copper glazed pots.
 These are more sculptural in form, glazed in copper and patinated in a post firing procedure.
 There is a metallic hardness in the finish to the sharply sculpted forms.

-Also on show are a collection of pots by the master potters at the Leach Pottery during John’s time there.
+Remaining on show in the gallery are a collection of pots by the master potters at the Leach Pottery during John’s time there.
 Featured are pots by Bernard and Janet Leach, David Leach and Bill Marshall.